kurokida/jsQUEST/docs/index.md

 // % Add the new datum (actual test intensity and observer response) to the database.
 ```

-Update the PDF of thresholds by specifing the current/latest stimulus intensity (tTest) and the response (YES/SUCCESS = 1 or NO/FAILURE = 0).
+Update the PDF of thresholds by specifing the current stimulus intensity (tTest) and the response (YES/SUCCESS = 1 or NO/FAILURE = 0).
 The tTest is not necessarily the value suggested by QUEST.
 For example, there may be upper and lower limits of the stimulus intensity.
 If QUEST proposes a value that exceeds these limits, it can be changed to an appropriate value.
 The important thing is to update the PDF with the actual stimulus intensity (tTest) and the response.

 ## Termination rules

 Watson and Pelli (1983) recommended to stop updating (a) when a confidence interval for the location of threshold is smaller than a specified size, or (b) after a fixed number of trials.
-Pelli also suggests to update the PDF 40 times in his demo program.
+Pelli's demo program (QuestDemo.m) updates the PDF 40 times.

 ## Estimate of the threshold